Education to India

 - online modules.

-India’s companies are keen to adopt global best practice.
+India’s companies are keen to adopt global best practices.
 This is generating demand for executive-level education.
 There is a growing preference for flexible executive education programs rather than full-time programs.
 Opportunities include:

 - delivering programs direct to working professionals through online courses and instruction